isabella232/twilio-audio-download/README.md

 ### Setting up Python

 This script uses Python 3.
 To make sure the file will run properly, you will have to make sure the correct application is being used to run it.
 To check the version of Python that is opened by default, run the file "check-python.py" that is stored in the ZIP file.
 To learn how to run Python files on Windows and Mac, see *Running Python files on Windows* and *Running Python files on Mac* below, respectively.
 When you run that file, it will say which version of Python it is running.
-If it below Python 3, you will need to install it.
+If it is below Python 3, you will need to install it.

 #### Installing Python 3 on Windows